ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/cross-chain-bridges.md

 - _Do sidechains use their own nodes and validators?_ Yes.
 Sidechains are independent ledgers with their own set of servers (nodes and validators).
 - _Can I clone the rippled UNL to sync my sidechain server with?_ No. Sidechains use their own validators, and must use a separate UNL.
 - _So, would mainchain validators need to vote on sidechain transactions?_ No, the servers on the mainchain have no knowledge of the sidechain.
 For servers on the mainchain, the door account is treated as a multi-signature account on the mainchain.
 - _Can I roll up transactions and have an entry on the mainchain?_ Transactions on a sidechain are not visible to the servers on the mainchain.
 Only transactions submitted from the sidechain door account to a destination on the main chain are visible to the servers on the main chain and will have an entry on the mainchain.
-- _When will side chains be available?_ Sidechains are available to develop and test starting XRPL 1.8.
-You can connect sidechains to the XRP Ledger Testnet, Devnet, or Mainnet as soon as network servers upgrade to XRPL 1.8.
+- _When will cross-chain bridges be available?_ Cross-chain bridges has been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
+You can test the feature on the [`sidechain devnet`](parallel-networks-list.md).
-The sidechains feature will be proposed to the XRPl community via XLS-38d.
-It will be available on the XRPL Devnet once the code review/PR for XLS-38d is merged.
-At some point later, XLS-38d will be proposed as an amendment to the XRPL mainnet.

 ## See Also